Tips on using telematics to reduce fuel costs

 It’s important to make sure air filters and spark plugs are replaced at the recommended intervals.
 Preventative maintenance can also help fleet managers to recognise potential issues with fuel injection and oxygen sensors.

-In addition to implementing a driver training program, you can use fleet management technology to create a more fuel-efficient fleet.
+In addition to implementing a driver training programme, you can use fleet management technology to create a more fuel-efficient fleet

 As part of a fleetwide management system, managers can use these tips to reduce overall fuel usage and save thousands of pounds.
 Not only does reducing fuel consumption boost profitability, it also helps increase efficiency and improve a company’s bottom line.

-To learn more about how fleet management technology can positively impact fuel spending, download our Five Ways to Reduce Fuel Costs eBook and discover practical ways to lower fuel costs.
+To learn more about how fleet management technology can positively impact fuel spending, download our eBook 'Keep Fuel Costs under Control' and discover practical ways to lower fuel costs.

 Find out how our platform gives you the visibility you need to get more done.